Behavioural pseudometrics for continuous-time diffusions: Defining a pseudometric through functionals

 This is why we restricted the definitions of $\cF_c$ to $\cP$: we need pseudometrics that are lower semi-continuous in order to be able to use transport theory and thus for $\cF_c$ to make sense.

-Furthermore, we will later on need to iteratively apply our functional in search of a fixpoint.
+Furthermore, we later on need to iteratively apply $\cF_c$ in search of a fixpoint.
 While $\cF_c(m)$ is a pseudometric (for $m \in \cP$), there is no reason for it to be in $\cP$.
-We cannot hastily apply our functional $\cF_c$.
-As we will see in next section, we will have to restrict to the sublattice $\cC$ of continuous pseudometrics in order to be able to apply our functional iteratively.
+We cannot hastily apply $\cF_c$ again.
+As we will see in the next section, we will further restrict to the sublattice $\cC$ of continuous pseudometrics in order to be able to apply our functional iteratively.

-To sum up, there are two aspects to be cautious about: first, we cannot define $\cF_c$ on the whole lattice $\cM$ and instead we only define it on $\cP$; second, the image under $\cF_c$ of a pseudometric in $\cP$ does need not to be in $\cP$ which means that we cannot iteratively apply $\cF_c$.
+To sum up, there are two aspects to be cautious about: first, we can only define $\cF_c$ on $\cP$ instead of the whole lattice $\cM$; second, the image under $\cF_c$ of a pseudometric in $\cP$ does not need to be in $\cP$ which means that we cannot iteratively apply $\cF_c$.
+This subtlety was not present in ~\cite{Gupta04,Gupta06}. \end{remark}